 The best thing about growing your garden is that it has a bigger benefit than just providing a supply of food.
 While a disaster situation will be very stressful, gardening and tending of your plants will help you relax and alleviate some of the stress you already have.

-There are few criteria that determine what the best survival food is.
+There are few criteria that determine the best survival food.
 It needs to offer plenty of nutrition and calories, needs to be easy to grow, can last for the long term, and provide high quantities.
-Here are ten of the best survival food items you can grow in your garden.
+Here are 10 of the best survival food items you can grow in your garden.

 Beans are known to be one of the most healthy vegetables you can eat.
 That’s the reason why they’re among the most popular crops in the world.
-They are rich in nutrients like with Vitamin C, Vitamin K, Vitamin A, calcium, fiber, and much more.
+They are rich in nutrients like vitamin C, vitamin K, vitamin A, calcium, fiber, and much more.

-This crop belongs to any survival garden, and it’s known for its richness in Vitamin B6, Vitamin C, Vitamin K, Vitamin A. It can grow really quickly, and it grows in very high quantity.
+This crop belongs to any survival garden, and it’s known for its richness in vitamin B6, vitamin C, vitamin K, and vitamin A. It can grow really quickly, and it grows in very high quantity.
 The downside of lettuce is that it doesn’t last long, so you probably want to eat it quickly after harvesting it.